There is an excellent commercial case for harnessing the power of the sun in your business – here are 3 reasons to install solar panels.

 Basically, while solar PV panels are good for the environment, they also simply help businesses save money by generating green electricity.
 This is used onsite and so reduces energy demand on the National Grid in daylight hours and saves thousands of pounds on energy bills year after year.

-A recent study indicated that if around 61% of south-facing commercial roofs were fitted with solar PV, this could supply all the energy needs of UK businesses.
+If 61% of south-facing commercial roofs were fitted with solar PV, this could supply all the energy needs of UK businesses.
 At the same time, it would save at least £30,000 a year on the energy bills of medium-sized and larger enterprises.

 Another financial benefit is that the annual investment allowance can offset the capital cost against income tax in year 1 while there are a range of easy financing options that make solar PV an attractive proposition.